 - Ideas on activities potentially of interest to you and your family.

 An annual congregational meeting occurs in late spring, with other congregational meetings scheduled on an as-needed basis.
-In order to vote at these meetings, you must be a member and have a contribution of record within the preceding 12 months.
+To vote at these meetings, you must be a member and have a contribution of record within the preceding 12 months.
 This is normally (1) a financial contribution, such as pledge or plate donation, or (2) a service donation, such as participation on a church team or committee.
 Please confer with the minister or another church representative if you are uncertain as to your eligibility to vote.

 If you are interested in learning more about membership, please contact our Membership Coordinator, Bart Carpenter.